-Program Administrators are required to provide an orientation and in-service training for all staff providing direct services to children that includes but is not limited to the following: program philosophy, policies, practices and procedures; confidentiality; mandated reporting; behavior management techniques and First Aid/CPR training.
+The Provider is required to participate and/or have orientation and in-service training for all staff providing services to children or youth that includes but is not limited to the following: confidentiality, HIPAA and mandated reporting.
+The Provider shall utilize only the trainers certified by the Department to conduct mandated reporter training.